 All companies should take steps to avoid infringement of others’ intellectual property.
 This includes ensuring that purchases of new and used equipment, spare parts, and other components are legitimate and not counterfeit.
 This also includes ensuring that sensitive information is respected and is not shared with other parties.
 These principles must be embraced by all levels within a company and not just the highest corporate levels.
 Companies benefit from IP protection through continued investment in innovation and promotion of a global culture that respects the IP associated with semiconductor devices and other products.

 - WTO Agreement on Trade-related Aspects of Intellectual Property (TRIPS)

 - India: Office of the Controller-General of Patents, Designs and Trademarks

 - Russia: Federal Service for Intellectual Property, Patents and Trademarks

 - United States: U.S. Patent and Trademark Office

 The Five IP Offices (IP5) is a forum of the world’s five largest IP offices: China, Europe, Japan, Korea and the United States.
-Since 90 percent of global patent applications are handled by these offices, they are working together to increase efficiencies, reduce backlogs and improve quality.
-This group's mission is "the elimination of unnecessary duplication of work between the Offices, enhancement of patent examination efficiency and quality, and guarantee of the stability of patent right."
+As more than 90 percent of global patent applications are handled by these offices, this work will increase efficiencies, reduce backlogs and improve quality.
 The offices have agreed to a work-sharing arrangement that should result in a significant increase in patent examination capacity.
 This is an excellent example of global cooperation that contributes positively to technology development and innovation.